 Before any of our dogs or cats leave Afghanistan they are vaccinated, spayed/neutered by our highly experienced team of Afghan national veterinarians at our clinic in Kabul.

 The team at Nowzad feel it is very important to ensure that you and your family / home situation is right for the dog or cat you are considering adopting.
 Please be as honest with us as you can when you complete the questionnaire.
 Some of our older dogs or cats that need ‘forever’ homes may not readily accept other dogs that are already living in your home but our younger dogs will settle with the correct introduction and supervision.

 If you think that you may be suitable and would like to take on one of our companion animals, then please complete the adoption application that you can find by clicking here.

-Please note that all of our adoptable dogs and cats are currently at the Nowzad shelter in Kabul and that we will need to fundraise for their transportation costs before they can travel to their new forever home which may include DEFRA blood testing for those heading to forver homes in the United Kingdom.
+Please note that all of our adoptable dogs and cats are currently at the Nowzad shelter in Kabul, Afghanistan and that we will need to fundraise for their transportation costs before they can travel to their new forever home.